jyztintan/tp/docs/UserGuide.md

 <box type="info" header="Things to note:">

-- The next following command will apply to the filtered list of clients.
+- The next command will apply to the filtered list of clients.
 - The search is **case-insensitive** for all input parameters.

 </box>